CentralValleyModeling/centralvalleymodeling.github.io/docs/hellocalsim.md

 # Hello CalSim

-This page contains instructions to download and run a basic CalSim 3 model.
+This page contains instructions to download and run an example CalSim 3 model.

 ## Step 1: Download Files
 The Water Resource Integrated Modeling System (WRIMS) is a generalized water resources modeling system for